-It goes without saying that achieving the optimum sale price is everyone's priority so if you can, focus on the tips and jobs below before you make any contact with agents or valuers.
+It goes without saying that achieving the optimum sale price is everyone's priority so if you can, focus on these tips and jobs before making contact with agents or valuers.

-By the time you've finished your jobs, everything will be in place for you to start interviewing from their short list.
-By the way, it's a completely independent and free service so well worth picking up on.
+By the time you've finished, everything will be in place for you to start interviewing the shortlisted agents.
+It's a completely independent and free service so well worth picking up on.

-The agents you interview will each appraise your property for free, and from this and their research, will be able to provide an accurate price estimate in their written appraisal.
+The agents you interview will each appraise your property for free and along with their research and local knowledge will be able to provide an accurate price estimate in a written appraisal.